 VISIBLE FIXATION COLD-ROOM JOINT OR LABYRINTH JOINT

-It exists a version of the visible joint that we have specially designed for cold-room wall and ceilings: the Frigo or Labyrinth joint.
-The insulated panel with the Frigo’s joint offers a double and more rooted tongue and groove joint to prevent air-leaks.
+It exists a version of the visible joint that we have specially designed for cold-room walls and ceilings: the Frigo or Labyrinth joint.
+The insulated panel with the Frigo’s joint offers a double and more rooted tongue and groove joint to prevent air leaks.
 It’s also known as the Labyrinth joint because of its complex shape.
 The most exciting feature is that in this joint, you add different types of sealant, depending on the environment and on the temperature of use, making it virtually leak-proof.
-Here you can find Advantages of Labyrinth – Joint on Cold – Room Insulated Panels
+Here you can find the Advantages of Labyrinth – Joint on Cold – Room Insulated Panels

 Example of Labyrinth Joint Refrigeration Panel